jeff-160/Potato/README.md

 ## Requirements
 1. GNU g++ (update to the latest version)
-2. Python 3.11 or higher (idk as long as it has the json module)
-3. The blood of an infant
+2. The blood of an infant
 ---

 ## Project setup